When Paul came to Ephesus, he came from Corinth. He may have come because the city was ripe for spreading the gospel.

 Here, the Temple of Artemis (also called Diana by the Romans) was at the height of its fame.
 Thousands of pagans came here to worship every year in May.

-Today, If one were alone, Ephesus would have a surreal, haunted look.
-But I am not alone, there are people everywhere.
+Today, if one were alone, Ephesus would have a surreal, haunted look.
+But I am not alone.
+There are people everywhere.
 Archaeological digs have uncovered about 20% of the overall city.

 These three arches below frame the main gates coming into the city, so Paul definitely walked through these arches.